Product Availability: In Stock (FedEx delivery within 2 business days).

 A204 Cell Line:

-A204 was derived from the muscle tissue of a one year old female with rhabdomyosarcoma.
+Per the American Cancer Society, there are approximately 350 diagnoses of rhabdomyosarcoma (RMS), cancer of connective tissue, in the US annually, more than half of these are in children younger than ten years.
+RMS is a rare, but extremely aggressive form of cancer, accounting for around 40% of all recorded soft tissue sarcomas in adults.
+Furthermore, it is considered the most common soft tissue sarcoma among children.
+RMS has not been extensively studied; thus, selecting an appropriate cell line with desired characteristics is particularly important.
+The A204 cell line has proven to be a suitable host to perform RMS preclinical research.
+A204 cells were derived from the muscle tissue of a one-year-old female with rhabdomyosarcoma in 1973.
 These are epithelial cells which were reported to form small malignant tumors in nude mice consistent with embryonic rhabdomyosarcoma.
 A204 cells have shown limited sensitivity to Natural Killer cell cytotoxicity.
-In an examination of the transcriptional and post-transcriptional regulation of the human laminin beta2 chain in human tumor cell lines, A204 expressed the laminin beta-2 chain mRNA and secreted laminin heterotrimers containing the beta2 chain.
+In an examination of the transcriptional and post-transcriptional regulation of the human laminin beta-2 chain in human tumor cell lines, A204 expressed the laminin beta-2 chain mRNA and secreted laminin heterotrimers containing the beta-2 chain.
 A204 has been studied in culture for its capacity to synthesize collagen types and other extracellular matrix proteins.
-The cells synthesized and secreted into the culture medium collagenous proteins.
-The tumorigenic A204 cell line was established in 1973 using the muscle tissue of a 1-year-old female patient who suffered from rhabdomyosarcoma (cancer of connective tissue).
-These cells exhibit an epithelial cell morphology, and grow in a monolayer.
-In mice, these cells create small malignant tumors.

 Figure 2.
 Protein expression of GAPDH in A204 cells.
 DNA plasmid expressing GAPDH or siRNA targeting GAPDH were transfected into A204 cells following Altogen Biosystems transfection protocol.
 At 72 hours post-transfection the cells were analyzed by Western Blot for protein expression levels (normalized by total protein, 10 µg of total protein loaded per each well).
 Untreated cells used as a negative control.